Harukanaru Toki no Naka de 3

 Harukanaru Toki no Naka de 3 (遙かなる時空の中で3) is a PlayStation 2 otome adventure game developed by Ruby Party and published by Koei.
-Harukanaru Toki no Naka de 3 is the third installment in the Harukanaru Toki no Naka de series.
+Haruka Toki no Naka de 3 is the third installment in the Harukanaru Toki no Naka de series.

 The storyline takes place 100 years after the events in Harukanaru Toki no Naka de 2, and is a part of Ruby Party's Neo Romance label, the Second series.

 Story

-One hundred years after the Harukanaru Toki no Naka de 2:
+The story occurs 100 years after Harukanaru Toki no Naka de 2.